Snoqualmie Pass — Summer

 beExploring / Snoqualmie Pass

 Most Snoqualmie Pass trailheads require a Northwest Forest Pass or Discover Pass.
-Franklin Falls is a notable exception — parking is free at the Denny Creek Trailhead.
+Franklin Falls is the notable exception — parking is free at the Denny Creek Trailhead.
 Check the WTA trail page for each hike before you go.

 Snow Lake and Kendall Katwalk are among the most popular trails in Washington.
 Trailhead parking fills by 8am on summer weekends — arriving by 7am or earlier makes a real difference.
 Weekday visits are significantly more relaxed.